What is grassroots marketing?

 That’s a big reason behind why many marketers shy away from grassroots campaigns.

-By nature, grassroots marketing is informal, with little structure behind it.
+By nature, it is informal, with little structure behind it.
 For many, that’s not exactly comforting when there are marketing dollars on the line.

 But that lack of formality is exactly what allows it to resonate so well with audiences.